 Through the PA SIX brand we desire to raise awareness of PA SIX as a career destination and ultimately attract and retain talented individuals so that PA SIX employers can continue to thrive into the future.
-The website went live in June of 2020 and can be found at https://www.discoverpasix.com.
-In 2021 the website was updated to include real estate agencies and listings of available housing to further attract people to move to our region to work, live and play.
+The website will go liveby went live in June of 2020 and can be found at discoverpasix.com.

 Educational Attainment/Alignment - Ensuring that training providers in our region are offering programs that meet the needs of local employers is very important to the workforce system in North Central PA.
 Workforce Solutions maintains a list of post-secondary training providers and holds a group meeting one time per year to share labor market data and trends as well as to encourage collaboration between providers.
 In addition to the annual meeting we share data and employer input with the providers in the region.
-Training providers are also members of our support team for our Industry Partnerships which provides continued communication between employers, workforce and economic development agencies and training providers.
+Training providers are also members off our support team for our Next Gen Industry Partnerships which provides continued communication between employers, workforce and economic development agencies and training providers.
 This has resulted in providers knowing what is needed by employers and encourages collaboration on solutions rather than duplication of programs offered.